MikkelEndresen/Synogize_internship/classification/README.md

  True Positives / (False Negatives + True Positives)

  I initally decided to use recall.
 The thought was that the cost per offer was low.
 So I did not really care about False Positives.
 Meaning that if the model decided to predict many False Positives it would have very little impact on the KPI.
+So it is highly likely to capture most of the customers that would return upon receiving an offer.
 The problem with recall is that it does not care about TN.
-So I don't improve the KPI through a lower cost by more accurately targeting customers.
-A recall optimised model would have a hard time outperforming the baseline which is to give offers to about 50% of the customers, 30% of which will return. <todo> Test this </todo>
+So I don't improve the companies profit through a lower cost by more accurately targeting customers.
+That being said, if the cost per offer is low it does not really matter.

 **Precision**

  (True Positives) / (True Positives + False Positives)

  The formual above indicates that a model trained using precision as the performance metric would attempt to maximise the number of true positives and minimise the number of false positives.
 So it is trying to be "precise" in that it wants to accurately predict when a customer will return with a high degree of certainty.
-This means that it might be able to more efficiently be able to identify the majority of the customers that would return upon receiving an offer.
-That being said it is more likely than recall to miss some true positive cases.
+This means that it might be able to more efficiently identify the majority of the customers that would return upon receiving an offer.
+That being said it is more likely than recall to miss some returning customers.

 **Accuracy**

  Accuracy = (True Positives + True Negatives) / (True Positives + True Negatives + False Positives + False Negatives)

  As the formula tells us, a model trained for accuracy attempts to maximise the number of true predicitons.
 Both true negatives and true positives.
 Compared to recall, it will have less cases of False Positives, and compared to precision it will have less cases of False Negatives.
-Meaning that overall it will be more accurate, but might suffer compared to recall if the cost of a FP is low or compared to precision if cost of FP is high.
+Meaning that overall it will be more accurate.
+However, it might suffer compared to recall if the cost of a FP is low or compared to precision if cost of FP is high.

 **F1 Score**